-National Planning Policy Framework
+National Planning Policy Framework Introduced in March 2012, this new framework sets out the Government's planning policies for England and how these are expected to be applied.
+It provides the framework within which local (NPPF):

-Introduced in March 2012, this new framework sets out the Government's planning policies for England and how these are councils can produce local plans, which reflect the needs and priorities of their communities.
+councils can produce local plans, which reflect the needs and priorities of their communities.
 The NPPF was last updated in 2019.